- JWST Cycle 1 Proposal Opportunities

 |Any grating||Yes||High (R-2700) and medium (R-1000) resolution grating data are allowed to overlap spectrally.
 A separation as small as 4 shutters in dispersion is allowed.
 Spectra will overlap.|

 |PRISM + grating(s)||No||Gratings drive the multiplexing and no spectra will overlap (including the short Prism spectra).|

 |PRISM + grating(s)||Yes||The multiplexing will always be driven by the Prism.
 This will result in overlap of grating spectra if the Prism + gratings are planned together.|

 Note that currently, the more efficient PRISM-style multiplexing described in the last row of the table above is not working in rows near failed open shutters, and is also not being applied to Fillers.
 These problems are expected be fixed in APT 27.2 or later.

 MPT Section 6: Search Grid

-Both Fixed and Flexible Dither algorithms (discussed above in section 4), start by constructing a grid of test pointings on the sky.
+The Fixed Dither algorithm (discussed above in section 4), starts by constructing a grid of test pointings on the sky.
 The grid is aligned with the orientation of the dispersion and spatial axes of the MSA.
-For each point, the algorithms attempt to find the maximum number of high-priority sources that can be observed given the constraints of the MSA.
+For each point, the algorithm attempts to find the maximum number of high-priority sources that can be observed given the constraints of the MSA.
 As part of this process, the tool avoids inoperable shutters and will not allow overlapping spectra, unless specified.